GrishonNganga/ByPass/README.md

 #### By **Grishon Gikima**
 ## Description
-Maintianing passwords across applications is just a pain in the .With ByPass you can have all your passwords stored for you in a vault and all you have to do is remember just one password. ~Your ByPass password.
+Maintaining passwords across applications is just a pain in the .With ByPass you can have all your passwords stored for you in a vault and all you have to do is remember just one password. ~Your ByPass password.
 It is a commmand-line application.
 Meaning you use it on the terminal.
 This is efficient for developers, but best believe its interface...
 Well its friendly.
 ## Setup/Installation Requirements